Henry and Dale turned to see the three white men charging their way.

 "Ease up, Clayton," Dale said.
 "We're just delivering the mail for the mill post office.
 It's Henry's first day on the job."

-Clayton's expression exploded in recognition.
+Clayton looked at Henry, and recognition slid into his expression.
 "Wait a minute!
 Boys, do you know who we have here?
 This is Henry Louis, the new black baseball player on the Pioneers.
 Ain't that right?"

 Henry didn't say a word.

 Clayton's lips curled into a mocking grin.
 "Oh, it don't matter if you're too dumb to talk.
 We know who you are."
 He turned to his men.
 "My buddy Eddie, he ain't too happy you're a Pioneer now."

 Eddie said, "Better go back to the plantation if you know what's good for you."